learning2hash/learning2hash.github.io/_publications/kume2021development.markdown

 bibkey: kume2021development
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/2110.12058'}
-tags: ['Cross-Modal', 'Quantisation', 'Benchmarks and Tools', 'Shallow', 'Vector Indexing']
+tags: ['Tools and Libraries', 'ANN Search']
 ---
 We introduce the RIKEN Microstructural Imaging Metadatabase, a semantic web-based imaging database in which image metadata are described using the